International Defence Exhibition: History

 The first edition of the exhibition took place in 1993.
 The exhibition is organized through the state-run Abu Dhabi National Exhibitions Company.

 The business conducted at the 2005 IDEX totalled 2 billion US dollars.
 According to Stockholm International Peace Research Institute, the arms sales of the SIPRI Top 100 arms-producing and military services companies in 2017 (outside China) totalled $398.2 billion.

-As of 2010 well known exhibitors are Lockheed Martin, Airbus Group, Jobaria Defence, Isotrex, Streit Group, Oshkosh Corporation and Saab.

-IDEX 2023 was held from 20 to 24 February 2023 with approximately 1300 exhibitors.
+As of 2010 well known exhibitors are Airbus Group, Jobaria Defence, Isotrex, Lockheed Martin, Streit Group, Oshkosh Corporation and Saab.
+IDEX 2023 was held from 20th to 24th February 2023 with approximately 1300 exhibitors.